-- Desktop display PA271Q: - There are several options for customizing the color of the power LED. - Fixed blue or green. - Depending on the current Picture Mode. - Depending on the current Picture Mode status (Preset / Emulation / Edited). - Depending on the current video input (DisplayPort 1 / DisplayPort 2 / HDMI 1 / HDMI 2).
+- Desktop displays PA271Q and PA311D: - There are several options for customizing the color of the power LED. - Fixed blue or green. - Depending on the current Picture Mode. - Depending on the current Picture Mode status (Preset / Emulation / Edited). - Depending on the current video input (DisplayPort 1 / DisplayPort 2 / HDMI 1 / HDMI 2 / USB-C).